iyear/tdl/README.md

 tdl login -n iyear

 # if you have official desktop client on machine, you can import its session
+# may be use official session can reduce ban risk(no guarantee)
 tdl login -n iyear-desktop -d /path/to/Telegram

 # list your chats